Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - All DBQs and examination related documents are only accessible through `VES Secure Provider Portal`.

+- Some times a patient's medical records may not be available, deemed unnecessary.
+That is a VA decision, not of VES

 - **Pain**
     - Document subjective pain reports in history and objective pain reports on physical exam (guarding, tenderness, swelling, redness, facial expressions)